Hackers, glitches mar France’s mass return to online school

 After more than seven months of in-person class, the switch on Tuesday to all-online learning for all of France’s 12 million pupils was plagued with problems.
-Some were solved by Wednesday, but the Education Ministry announced a second day of cyberattacks on the state-run distance learning network, and acknowledged erratic and slow connections in multiple regions.
+Some were solved by Wednesday, but the Education Ministry announced a second day of cyberattacks on the state-run distance learning network, and said multiple regions were still suffering erratic and slow connections.

 For Esther Baumad of Open Digital Education, a leading online teaching platform, the reason was simple: “There were too many people connected at the same time,” she told broadcaster France-Info.

 Parents shared advice on class WhatsApp chats and vented on social networks.
-Teachers muddled through with smaller-than-usual classes because some children couldn’t log on to their networks, or had to cancel classes altogether.
+Teachers muddled through with smaller-than-usual classes because some children couldn’t log on, or had to cancel classes altogether.

+“I had to reload, reload, reload,” Vercoustre said, while pupils lucky enough to connect “waited, waited, waited” in the online waiting room.
+Then three parents called during class to say their kids were locked out of the system.
+Then colleagues complained, too.

+“Everyone is getting annoyed,” she told The Associated Press.
+“We too are sick of this.”

-“I know it’s not easy,” President Emmanuel Macron said while taking part in an online history and geography class for 14-year-olds in southern France on Tuesday.
-He acknowledged some “difficulties, some incidents.”
+President Emmanuel Macron acknowledged some “difficulties, some incidents.”
+While taking part in an online history and geography class for 14-year-olds in southern France on Tuesday, he said, “I know it’s not easy.”

-Sitting at his laptop in the presidential palace, Macron watched a lesson on World War II, and thanked the students, teachers and families for adapting to the rapidly developing situation.
+Sitting at his computer in the presidential palace, Macron watched a lesson on World War II, and thanked the students, teachers and families for adapting to the situation.

 His government sent all children back to school full-time in September to reduce learning gaps exposed during virus lockdowns last spring, and to allow parents to get back to work.
 As a result, most French schools did not undertake major changes to adapt to remote learning like many did in the U.S., where a new survey released Wednesday by the Biden administration found just 34% of students nationwide were learning full-time in the classroom.